jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 # ACT THREE

-## Breaking News - Collaboration is natural, and held back, time to act Stargazer
+## Breaking News - List of all problems, startingin 1970's, because we didn't adapt to a new age.
+Collaboration is needed, and held back, time to act Stargazer

 I'm not perfect.
 Far from it.
 Johnny Majic is just a regular guy.
 For whatever reason I've always been pretty good at retaining knowledge and analyzing history and politics.
 But I can't do math in my head, nor a million other things.

 If the antagonists think this is wrong, they'll create a rule.
 If that doesn't work, they'll attack the messenger.
 So let's get this over with.
 What rule did I break?
 I downloaded a movie from the pirate bay.
 You think that was that wrong?

-## The Rules Said to Rent DVD's Forever - we either had to take it or.. wait, no we didn't
+## The Rules Said to Rent DVD's Forever - we can adapt proactively, we either had to take it or.. wait, no we didn't

 It's amazing to think about, but think about this everytime you watch Netflix today, was once watched after driving to pickup a DVD.